Housing Imagery

 Establish a professional therapist/support

-Be open & honest.
+Be Open & Honest.

 Be honest about how you are feeling with friends, and even professors.
 Professors want to see you succeed, and they want to hear if you are struggling.
 Many of them have gone through college and struggled too, so they might have helpful ideas for you.
+Don't be afraid to express your feelings, especially when you are in a new environment without family.
+Upperclassmen experienced missing their family too.

 Don’t be afraid to ask for help!
 People want to help you.